 Grades Served: 4-8

-Structure: Single-gender classes with 12 boys & 12 girls in 6th-8th grades, 9 boys & 9 girls in one 5th grade classroom, 6 boys and 6 girls in one 4th grade classroom
+Structure: Single-gender classes with 12 boys & 12 girls in 6th-8th grades, 9 boys & 9 girls together in a mixed gender classroom in grades 4 and 5.

 Student/Faculty Ratio: 8:1 with class sizes no larger than 12 in grades 6-8